-How to Plan an Easter Egg Hunt
+7 Easy Steps to Pulling Off an Epic Easter Egg Hunt

-Pick the location.
-Whether the hunt is taking place on your front yard or the grounds of the community center, make sure the location works for your group.
+Whether the hunt is taking place in your front yard or the grounds of the community center, make sure the location works for your group.
 Pick an area that's large enough for your hunters, but not too large that it’s impossible to find the eggs.
 You’ll also want a spot where you can clearly define the boundaries, has plenty of grass, and is set far enough away from a road or pond.
 If you’re hosting inside, try and make sure the adventures take place on one floor so there are no stairs in the mix.

 3. Stock Up on Eggs